Shopping Cart

 Environmental Action Representatives

 WEAL holds regular monthly meetings year round.
 Meetings are open to the public.
 WEAL members are especially invited to attend.
-Meetings are generally held on the second Thursday of the month at 7:00 pm until roughly 9:00 pm and are held at various locations around the county.
+Meetings are generally held on the second Thursday of the month at 7:00 pm until roughly 9:00 pm and are held via Zoom or at various locations around the county.
 Meeting locations, times, and dates are subject to change so be sure to check our calendar and e-mail us here to verify that a specific meeting will take place as scheduled.
-WEAL's annual meeting is held in November where a Board of Directors election, refreshments, and a guest speaker are normally part of the agenda.
-The annual meeting is open to the public but only members may vote in the election.

 Contact Information